 I have for you here a little sunshine in a salad.
 Inspired by the flavours of Morocco.
 Chilli spiced oranges, sticky dates, salty tangy olives and refreshing flat leaved parsley with a splash of extra virgin olive oil.

 Yes, it is a salad.
 But, it’s not supposed to be a “diet” salad.
 More of a ” I have overdone it and need a change of food” creation that also happens to taste satisfyingly good and has me wishing for a trip to Morocco with all it’s heat, spice and colour.

 It is a dish that isn’t really a recipe but more of an assembly of ingredients that work so well together.
 When I concoct recipes like this, I always think of Nigel Slater who is the master of dishes that seem to assemble themselves, with considered choice of ingredients.
 I wonder if he would approve……

-- -1/2 to a whole bunch of flat parsley, leaves only (save stalks for chopping into soups/sauces),
+- 1/2 Bunch of flat parsley leaves only (save stalks for chopping into soups/sauces),

 - This is an assembly of the ingredients listed above, on a large plate.
 It makes a perfect starter but would also be a lovely accompaniment to some spice marinated fish or meat.

 I would recommend slicing the olives thinly in this salad.
 I did not do this for the photo but did slice up the olives as I was eating them with the rest of the salad.
 They provide the seasoning for this dish so no salt is required.